CaptainDapper/HollowKnight.RandoMapMod/README.md

 ## Thanks!

-Huge thanks to seanpr96 for the amazing randomizer.
+Huge thanks to everyone who's worked on the amazing randomizer and map mod.

 And shout outs to the [Hollow Knight Racing Discord](https://discord.gg/F3upRRu).
 They've been really helpful and supportive as I've worked on this.